-Prediction of project impacts is a very inexact science and published work is available.
-Typically, assessment studies do not have a follow-up phase designed to evaluate the accuracy of the predictions that are made. this project, commitments for such follow-up work were made.
-Correspondingly, my emphasis was to document, using replicable study designs, the current bear numbers and use patterns of the impact area.
-With this information available, postconstruction studies could then quantify actual impacts and test the predictions.
-I have attempted to predict project impacts whenever some reasonable basis for such predictions could be derived.
-These predictions should be considered hypotheses that need to be tested by post-construction These predictions are also offered as an aid in mitigation planning.
+Prediction of project impacts is a very inexact science and little published work is available.
+Typically, impact assessment studies do not have a follow-up phase designed to evaluate the accuracy of the predictions that are made.
+In this project, commitments for such follow-up work were made.
+Correspondingly, my emphasis was to document, using replicable study designs, the current bear numbers and use patterns of impact area.
+With this information available, postthe construction studies could then quantify actual impacts and test the predictions.
+I have attempted to predict project impacts whenever some reasonable basis for such predictions These predictions should be considered could be derived. hypotheses that need to be tested by post-construction These predictions are also offered as an aid in studies. mitigation planning.

 At the time this final report was in preparation it appeared that the construction phase of the proposed project would not soon, and may never, occur.
-Correspondingly, post-construction studies designed to evaluate the impact predictions may never result.
+Correspondingly, postconstruction studies designed to evaluate the impact predictions may never result.